Data-pageup/Customer-Churn-Classification/readme.md

 # This is in the intial stage of its production

-customer churn dataset